Gregorian mode: Authentic mode

 The authentic modes were the odd-numbered modes 1, 3, 5, 7, and this distinction was extended to the Aeolian and Ionian modes when they were added to the original eight Gregorian modes in 1547 by Glareanus in his Dodecachordon.
-The final of an authentic mode is the tonic, though the range of modes 1, 2, and 7 may occasionally descend one step further.
+The final of an authentic mode is the tonic, though the range of modes 1, 3, and 7 may occasionally descend one step further.
 This added degree is called the "subfinal" which, since it lies a whole tone below the final, is also the "subtonium" of the mode.
 The range of mode 5 (Lydian) does not employ a subfinal, and so always maintains F as its lower limit.
-These four modes correspond to the modern modal scales starting on re (Dorian), mi (Phrygian), fa (Lydian), and so (Mixolydian).
+These four modes correspond to the modern modal scales starting on re (Dorian), mi (Phrygian), fa (Lydian), and sol (Mixolydian).
 The tenor, or dominant (corresponding to the "reciting tone" of the psalm tones), is a fifth above the final of the scale, with the exception of mode 3 (Phrygian), where it is a sixth above the final.
-This is because a fifth above the tonic of mode 3 is the "unstable" ti (in modern solfège), which may be flattened to ta.
+This is because a fifth above the tonic of mode 3 is the "unstable" ti (in modern solfège), which may be flattened to la.

 The older Byzantine system still retains eight echoi (sing. ἦχος – echos), each consisting of a small family of closely related modes that, if rounded to their diatonic equivalents, would be the eight modes of Gregorian chant.
 However, they are numbered differently, the authentic modes being 1, 2, 3, 4.
 Other Eastern Christian rites use similar systems of eight modes; see Syriac usage of Octoechos and Armenian usage of Octoechos.